-Figure K.3-1: IMS Emergency Session Establishment in deployments without IMS roaming interface between VPLMN and HPLMN
+Figure K.3-1: IMS Emergency Session Establishment in deployments without IMS roaming interface between VPLMN and HPLMN for EPC

 1. UE establishes a PDN connection for IMS emergency services.

 2. IMSI and IMEI(SV) are retrieved from the UE.
 The MSISDN (if available) is provided by the HSS.